wohaco/despace/venus.md

 Spacecraft:

    1. [Pioneer-Venus-2](pioneer_venus_2.md) (1978.08.08).
 Significant discovery was that the ratio of 36argon/40argon isotopes much higher than in the atmosphere of Earth (exceeds 50-500 times) which seems to indicate that the genesis of the Venusian atmosphere is very different from that of Earth — the concentration of inert gases can be judged on the evolution of the planet & volcanic activity.
    1. [Venera‑15](venera_15_16.md) (1983.06.02), [Venera‑16](venera_15_16.md) (1983.06.07).
 Even if a large object, penetrating the atmosphere of Venus, was destroyed before hitting the surface, it could generate a shock wave, which left a noticeable mark on the surface.
 About 150 craters were found in the studied area.
-Analysis of their characteristics indicated a very young age of these formations, about 750 ± 250 millions of years, which was consistent with the idea of catastrophic geological processes, accompanied by the formation of large-scale «bubbles» over the mantle plumes & changes in the tesserae.
+Analysis of their characteristics indicated a very young age of these formations, about 750 ± 250 millions of years, which was consistent with the idea of catastrophic geological processes, accompanied by the formation of large-scale «bubbles» over the mantle plumes & changes in the tessera.
    1. [Magellan](magellan.md) (1989.05.04).
 From the craters visible in Magellan's Venus maps, scientists believe they are looking at a relatively young planetary surface, perhaps about 500 million years old.
 Since Venus formed at the same time as Earth 4.6 billion years ago, some event or events 500 million years ago must have resurfaced the planet.
 Scientists believe that this may have been the work of massive outpourings of lava from planet-wide volcanic eruptions.
 Although Venus may still have active volcanoes, no visible outpourings of lava have yet been detected in comparisons of Magellan images between one eight-month orbital cycle & another.
 The typical signs of terrestrial plate tectonics — continental drift & basin floor spreading — are not evident on Venus.
 The planet's tectonics is dominated by a system of global rift zones & numerous broad, low domical structures called coronae, produced by the upwelling & subsidence of magma from the mantle.

 Future/proposed missions:

    1. [DAVINCI](davinci.md) (…).
-Before it reaches the surface, the DAVINCI probe would take the photos of the planet's ridged terrain — «tesserae» to explore its origin & tectonic, volcanic, & weathering history.
+Before it reaches the surface, the DAVINCI probe would take the photos of the planet's ridged terrain — «tessera» to explore its origin & tectonic, volcanic, & weathering history.
    1. [EnVision](envision.md) (…).
 What is Venus’ geological history?
 The Subsurface Radar Sounder would image faults, stratigraphy & weathering in the upper ~100 m of the areas mapped, to identify structural relationships & geological history.
 EnVision will investigate past geologic processes.
 The analysis of the gravity field together with the topography gives insights on the lithospheric & crustal structure, allowing to better understand Venus’ geological evolution.
 VenSAR operates at 3.2 GHz in the S band (9.4 cm wavelength) for spatial resolutions of 1 ‑ 30 m.
 Operating at a frequency below 30 MHz has the advantage that the signal penetrates the ground, providing information on subsurface structures that are crucial to understanding the history of Venus.
 A sounder in the 9 ‑ 30 MHz range is able to penetrate to a crustal depth of 750 ‑ 340 m respectively & image subsurface features at a vertical resolution of 5 ‑ 16 m.
    1. [Venus Flagship Mission](venus_flagship_mission.md) (…).
 The ability to analyze both rocks & soils & to drill to depths within pristine rocks holds the key to past changes in atmo conditions, volcanism, & climate.
 What are the tectonic forces behind Venus' volcanism?*
    1. [Venus Mobile Explorer](venus_mobile_explorer.md) (…).
 As the VME floats (~3 km above the surface) between the two surface locations, it offers new, high spatial resolution, views of the surface at near infrared (IR) wavelengths.
 These data provide insights into the processes that have contributed to the evolution of the Venus surface.